ttruongatl/yocto-ec2/README.md

 Clone your code to your EC2

-#### For current version, I suggest you to initialize build environment and accept EULA by manual first.
+#### For current version, I suggest you to initialize build environment and accept EULA by manual.

 ## Yocto build